 (5) ANXIETY AND RACING HEART: Asthma can play tricks on your mind too.
 Anxiety may creep in as you struggle to breathe, and your heart may race faster than usual, adding to the unease.

-While these symptoms are characteristic of allergic asthma, they can also manifest in other forms of asthma, e.g. neutrophilic asthma, non-eosinophilic asthma, exercise-induced asthma, stress-induced asthma and nocturnal asthma.
+While these are characteristic allergic asthma signs and symptoms, they can also manifest in other forms of asthma, e.g. neutrophilic asthma, non-eosinophilic asthma, exercise-induced asthma, stress-induced asthma and nocturnal asthma.

-How do these symptoms differ from any other allergic reaction?
+How do these asthma symptoms differ from any other allergic reaction?

 While allergic asthma primarily targets your respiratory system, leading to symptoms centered around breathing and your airways, an allergic reaction can have a broader impact, affecting your skin, gastrointestinal tract, and more.